zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE1573 error message: *Parameter {Name of the parameter} of the selected microflow/nanoflow does not match available arguments.
 No arguments available to {Name of the widget}.*

-You will get CE1573 if you selected a microflow or a nanoflow as an on-click event of a widget (for example, of a button) and the microflow/nanoflow contains a parameter, but no argument (for example, an object) is available for the widget to pass to the microflow.
+You get CE1573 if you selected a microflow or a nanoflow as an on-click event of a widget (for example, of a button) and the microflow/nanoflow contains a parameter, but no argument (for example, an object) is available for the widget to pass to the microflow.

 To fix CE1573, place the widget in a data container and make sure that the data source of the data container matches the entity selected in **Data type** property of the microflow/nanoflow parameter.
 For a detailed example and a fix for it, see the [Error Fix Example for CE1573](#error-fix-example-3) section below.